How does the stock market work? Learn how here, including and how to find great investments. Investing Basics 101.

 To buy a stock at an exchange you need a broker.
 A broker handles the hard work of getting buyers and sellers together.
 A stock market isn't like a grocery store, where shares in Awesome Cookie Company are on the shelf right next to the chocolate chips.
 It's more like an open-air market full of bartering and bargaining.

-Finding a good broker is important, but as is finding a good dentist or a good barber.
+Finding a good broker is important.
+So is finding a good dentist or a good barber.
 You want a trustworthy professional who understands your goals and can represent them fairly.
-Putting your money with a broker.
-What you really need to do is to learn how to invest in the stock market, and that question is really....
+To do that, you need to understand what you can do, what you want to do, and what you can handle.

 How To Make Money in the Stock Market

-Why do Stocks Go Up in Value?
+Stocks Go Up in Value When Business Improves

-When to Sell a Stock?
+When to Sell a Stock

 Some people want a comfortable nest egg when they retire.
 Some people want to pay for a new house or an education for their children.
 Some people want to quit their jobs and become volunteers at non-profit organizations.
 Some people want to minimize their taxes or take advantage of capital gains tax rates.
 Some people want a better yield than savings bonds.